The-Random-User1/BJ-Trainer/README.md

 # BJ-Trainer
 Multi-mode Arduino based BJ trainer
-Made by PS (Pseudonym) on reddit, the absolute legend.
+Code made by PS (Pseudonym) on reddit, the absolute legend.
+Code bug fixed by dbwhite on Fiver for a very generous fee.

 Modes (Current mode switching is done via power cycling) Golf